-FHA Home Loans are some of the most common home loans on the market today.
+FHA Home Loans are not as popular as they once were, but they are still a good option depending on your circumstances.
 They were introduced in 1934 to help the middle class achieve home ownership during the Great Depression.
 Since then, FHA home loans have helped middle and low income families achieve the dream of owning a home.

 What are FHA Home Loans?

 FHA home loans are federally assisted mortgages that are insured by the FHA (Federal Housing Administration).
 As mentioned above, they were established during the Great Depression of the 1930’s in an effort to provide lenders with sufficient insurance at a time when foreclosures and defaults rose rapidly.
 Some of the FHA programs were government subsidized, but the goal was to make them self-supporting, based on insurance premiums paid by borrowers.

 Today FHA loans are primarily for people who cannot afford a conventional down payment or do not qualify for PMI (Private Mortgage Insurance).
 In order to get one of these loans you need to go through a federally qualified FHA lender.